donquixote/drupal-entdisp/README.md

-# EntDisH ("Entity Display Handler")
+# EntDisP ("Entity Display Handler")

-Entdish is a compositional framework for displaying entities.
+Entdisp is a compositional framework for displaying entities.

 An "entity display handler" is an object that builds render arrays from entities.
 This may be for a specific field, an entity title link, or an entire entity displayed in a view mode with entity_view().